blazecolby/blazecolby.github.io/docs/ui-components/typography.md

 ![Image](https://github.com/blazecolby/blazecolby.github.io/tree/master/docs/images/multi_annotation.png)

-Once we have our XML files we can pull that info and place it into a single organized csv file:
+Once we have our XML files we can pull that info and place it into a single organized csv file.<br />
 The code below will recursively iterate through XML folders and pull the file name along with the information for each bounding box.
 ```
 # Credit goes to 'Copyright (c) 2017 Dat Tran' https://github.com/datitran/raccoon_dataset/blob/master/xml_to_csv.py.